 HOW DO SOUNDPROOF WINDOWS WORK?

 Soundproof windows and doors reduce noise pollution by dissipating the sound wave and causing it to lose power.
 This is achieved by using materials that will absorb and reflect the pressure.
 Any material can do this, but soundproof windows are designed to optimise the natural properties of timber and glass in order to specifically combat noise.

-Wood is naturally a fairly good conductor of sound due to the fact that it isn’t a particularly dense material.
+Wood is naturally a fairly good conductor of sound due to the fact that it isn’t a particularly elastic or dense material.
 This means that in its raw state it isn’t going to do much to soundproof your property.
 However, the designs of soundproof windows work to combat this natural deficiency.

 Sound likes to travel through materials that have elasticity, and as wood is an anisotropic material (it is stronger when cut perpendicular to the grain than when cut longitudinally), the timber is cut against the grain to provide greater resistance.